History of Families First

 Families First Health and Support Center has experienced tremendous organizational change and growth since our beginnings as a prenatal clinic in 1984.
 Since then we have expanded our mission and range of services to meet community needs, as shown by the timeline below.

-Portsmouth Prenatal Clinic is established at Portsmouth Hospital to increase access to early and quality prenatal services for pregnant, low-income women and teens.
-(At left is Dr. Mark Chag of Harbour Women’s Health, our partner in providing prenatal care from 1984 to 2016.)
+Portsmouth Prenatal Clinic is established at Portsmouth Hospital to increase access to early and quality prenatal services.
+(Dr. Mark Chag of Harbour Women’s Health, pictured, was our partner in providing prenatal care from 1984 to 2016.)

 Parent-aide program begins to provide support to women who delivered babies through the Prenatal Clinic.

 Family Center opens.
 Today, the Family Center offers a variety of year-round groups for parents and families (including parenting classes, parent groups and parent/child activity groups), as well as individualized support for families facing special challenges, usually provided in the home.The support center serves as a model statewide for family support centers.

 The agency’s name is changed to “Families First of the Greater Seacoast” to reflect its broader mission.